openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 ----

-As an illustration of the backup server concept, the following is a File explorer example of an OMV NAS server and an SBC used for backing-up the main server's files.
+As an illustration of the backup server concept, the following is a File explorer example of an |omv| NAS server and an SBC used for backing-up the main server's files.

 .. image:: /new_user_guide/images/69_rsync_2L_backup2.jpg